franko/gsl-shell/doc/source/graphics.rst

 Multiple plot window
 --------------------

-With GSL shell it is possible to put several plot in a given window or also to put a given plot on several windows.
+With GSL shell it is possible to put several plots in a given window or also to put a given plot on several windows.
 To better understand what follows lets clarify a little bit the relations between plots and windows.

 In GSL shell a plot can exists indipendetely of any window and viceversa, a window can exists without being associated to any plot.
 When you create a plot using the "plot" function the plot is not shown and is not associated to any window.
 When you call the method :func:`show` what happens is that: